 - Auto shut off when out of water, safe to use.

-This adjustable aquarium heater can be used for almost all kinds of small fish tanks, such as square, cylinder shaped or bowl tank, tank made of glass, acrylic or plastic.
+This adjustable aquarium heater can be used for almost all kinds of small fish tanks, such as square, cylinder-shaped, or bowl tanks, tanks made of glass, acrylic, or plastic.

 Specification: